 So, you can use sage (especially in the form of a tea) as a regular source of vitamin K in your menopause diet.

-3. Can Help Reduce Heavy Perimenopause Bleeding
+3. Might Be Helpful for Heavy Perimenopause Bleeding

 As I explained in this post on estrogen dominance during perimenopause, many women experience heavy bleeding as they transition into menopause.